gregglind/micropilot/README.md

 Micropilot
 ==============

-Flavor your addon with a one-file event observation and recording platform.
+Record user events directly in your Firefox addon with a one-file event observation, recording, and upload module.

 Example
 ----------